Home

 We finally settled in for the night.
 Ronnie and I were the only ones on the end of the campground.
 Not another camper in sight.
 It was quiet and naturally beautiful.
 We woke up and started our fire for breakfast.

-Ronnie cooking breakfast As I have told you before, Ronnie is a pro at cooking on the campfire.
+As I have told you before, hubby is a pro at cooking on the campfire.

 Those eggs and bacon were the perfect start to our lazy day.
 After breakfast, we just sit around the campfire and poke in it.
 You can't sit by the fire and not poke in it.